emarco177/mcp-crash-course/README.md

 *   `project/sse`: Learn how to implement Server-Sent Events (SSE) with MCP.
 *   `project/langchain-mcp-adapters`: Explore integrating MCP with LangChain adapters.
 *   `project/docker-mcp`: Understand how to containerize your MCP applications using Docker.
+*   `project/prompts`: Learn how to implement and work with MCP Prompts, featuring FastMCP 2.0.

 *More topics might be added, so keep an eye out!*